bseverns/perceptual-drift/software/swarm/README.md

 2. Copy `software/swarm/swarm_demo.py` into your ROS workspace or invoke it via `ros2 run perceptual_drift_swarm swarm_demo` if you have it installed as a package.
-3. Edit the tweakables at the top of the file: service names, axis choice, scaling factors.
+3. Edit the tweakables at the top of the file: swap `DEFAULT_FLEET` entries for your Crazyflies, adjust the axis choice, and tune scaling factors.
 Treat them like guard rails, not suggestions.
 4. In one terminal (with your workspace sourced):

    ```bash